A Quick Guide to SNAP Eligibility and Benefits

 - Social Security number – This will be required for every member of your family that will be applying to the SNAP program.

-If you or someone in your family that will also be applying for SNAP receives income, you may be required to present whichever of the following that apply:
+If you or someone in your family receives income, you may be required to present:

 - Income earned – Such as a letter from your employer or pay stubs going back 4 weeks that show your earnings before taxes.